rivenirvana/.github/README.md

 ## *Community health files and metadata for my personal and organization projects, and public repositories on GitHub*

-:rotating_light: **WARNING** :rotating_light: This README should only show in the repository at [@rivenirvana/.github](https://github.com/rivenirvana/.github).
+:rotating_light: **WARNING** :rotating_light: This README should only show in the repository [@rivenirvana/.github](https://github.com/rivenirvana/.github).
 Please open an issue if it is in other repositories to have removed.

 For more information, please see the article on [creating a default community health file for your organization](https://help.github.com/en/articles/creating-a-default-community-health-file-for-your-organization).